-Wade Kapszukiewicz was elected mayor of Toledo, Ohio on November 7, 2017 and took the oath of office on January 2, 2018, becoming the 58th mayor of Toledo.
+Wade Kapszukiewicz was elected mayor of Toledo, Ohio on November 7, 2017 and took the oath of office on January 2, 2018, becoming the 58th mayor of the city.

 Universal pre-kindergarten, increasing the size of the police force, and consolidation of city government functions are among Mayor Kapszukiewicz’s top goals.

-During the first 100 days of his administration, the city of Toledo passed a balanced budget, the first unanimously passed since 2013, transferred an additional $3 million into the city's capital improvement fund, signed a memorandum of understanding with suburban leaders to create a regional water system, created a human relations council that oversees initiatives to reduce violence and build tolerance and diversity, created a bike share program, and partnered with Metroparks Toledo to consolidate the operations of two parks.
+During the first six months of his administration, the city of Toledo passed a balanced budget (the first unanimously passed since 2013), created a human relations council that oversees initiatives to reduce violence and build tolerance and diversity, created a bike share program, partnered with Metroparks Toledo to consolidate the operations of two parks, increased the size of the police department, secured funding to clean up the long-blighted former Champion Spark Plug site, and helped lead a neighborhood coalition to save historic St. Anthony Catholic Church from demolition.
 Mayor Wade Kapszukiewicz reflects on first 100 days in office

 To promote greater transparency in city government, Mayor Kapszukiewicz launched a monthly "Wednesdays with Wade" public meetings series.
 Wednesdays with Wade Article

 Mayor Kapszukiewicz was Lucas County Treasurer from 2005 until 2018.
 While treasurer, he worked to change state law in 2010 to allow for the creation of county land banks, founded the Lucas County Land Bank, and served as its chairman since August, 2010.